 The Lions for Hope Sports Complex

-Provide a world class sports complex exposing kids to a healthy and active lifestyle, supporting personal development and becoming an integral part of the redevelopment of Chicago’s near west side neighborhoods.
+Provide a world class sports complex exposing kids to a healthy and active lifestyle, supporting personal development and becoming an integral part of the redevelopment of Chicago’s North Lawndale, East Garfield Park neighborhoods.

-The Lions for Hope Sports Complex will be recognized as a safe place for the community to gather.
-The facilities will provide at risk kids the opportunity to participate in a variety of sports and extracurricular activities in their own community.
-We’ll teach teamwork and build confidence by exposing Chicago’s youth to the fastest growing youth sport in America, rugby.
-Bring athletics and education together by developing a strong mentoring program through partnerships with other organizations and schools.
+The Lions for Hope Sports Complex will be recognized as a safe place for the community to gather, learn and compete.
+The facilities will provide at-risk youth the opportunity to participate in a variety of sports and extracurricular activities in their own community.
+By developing a strong mentoring program through partnerships with other organizations and schools, the Lions for Hope Sports Complex will bring athletics and education together to teach teamwork and build confidence by exposing Chicago’s youth to the fastest growing youth sport in America, rugby.

 We will accomplish this by:

 - Continuing our successful partnership with Chicago Hope Academy